mies/wercker-perceptor/views/blank-box.md

-# Using a Blank Wercker Box
+# Using a blank wercker box

-In this article we will explain how to get started with a blank box if you use a development environment which is not currently supported by Wercker.
+In this article we will explain how to get started with a blank box if you use a development environment which is not currently supported by wercker.
 You can find the code for this tutorial on [Github](https://github.com/mies/gobox)

 ## Introducing Go
 [Go](http://golang.org) is an open source language developed by Google.
-We are going to add support for Go on top of a Wercker blank box.
+We are going to add support for Go on top of a wercker blank box.
 If you want to learn more about Go, check out the Go homepage or the excellent site, [Go by Example](https://gobyexample.com)

-## Create your Repository and Project on Wercker
+## Create your Repository and Project on wercker
-First create a repository on [github.com](http://github.com) and add it to Wercker.
+First create a repository on [github.com](http://github.com) and add it to wercker.
 When picking your environment, select `Create your own (beta)`.

-## Create a Wercker.json file
+## Create a wercker.json file
 The `wercker.json` file is a powerful way of specifying your development environment requirements.
 Check out the devcenter [article](/articles/werckerjson) to get up to speed on the topic.
 For this project we will be using the `custom steps` and `pre-install` declaration to set up our custom box.

 **wercker.json**